namdo1225/namdo1225.github.io/aboutme.md

 ## Overview

 Hi, I am Nam Do.
 I am a B.S.
 Computer Science graduate at the University of Arizona and am currently searching for an internship or job related to software engineering and web development.
-I have worked as an information technology student worker at the James E. Rogers College of Law for more than 4 years.
 I am also a Web Development Intern at the Thaddeus Resource Center, pioneering the transition of the organization’s website from Webflow to Next.js.
+I have worked as an information technology student worker at the James E. Rogers College of Law for five years.

 ## My Skill
 <div class="stat-link">